-- Electrical conduit protects wires within a structure and is an integral part of large construction projects including data centers, underground transit systems, and bridges.
+• Electrical conduit protects wires within a structure and is an integral part of large construction projects including data centers, utilities, underground transit systems, and bridges.

-- Electrical conduit can be non-metallic and metallic, and different types fall within those categories.
+• Electrical conduit can be non-metallic and metallic, with various types within each category.

-- When selecting electrical conduit for a project, consider weight, corrosion resistance, cable fault resistance, fire resistance, cost, and availability, among many other factors.
+• Key considerations for choosing an electrical conduit type include weight, corrosion resistance, cable fault resistance, fire resistance, cost, and availability.

 What is Electrical Conduit?